HOW TO CREATE AN AMAZING 7 DAYS IN FRANCE ITINERARY

 Stroll the Seine – Paris is known for its romantic riverfront, and what better way to experience it than with a leisurely stroll along the Seine?
 Start your morning with a tranquil walk, taking in all of the sights and sounds that make this city so special.
 As you wander along the banks of this iconic river, you’ll find bridges and small islands rich with history.

-Rest at Jardin des Tuileries – At the Jardin des Tuileries, there is nothing more delightful than a leisurely stroll through its perfectly manicured gardens.
-From grandiose sculptures to perfectly pruned shrubs and trees, it’s truly a breathtaking sight.
+Rest at Jardin des Tuileries – At the Jardin des Tuileries, there is nothing more delightful than a leisurely stroll through its perfectly manicured gardens with grandiose sculptures to perfectly pruned shrubs and trees.
 But when you need to kick up your feet and take a break from all the hustle and bustle of the city, you’ll find no better place to rest than at Jardin des Tuileries.

-Relax at Jardin du Luxembourg – If you’re looking for a place to relax while in Paris, look no further than Jardin du Luxembourg.
+Relax at Jardin du Luxembourg – If you’re looking for a place to relax while in Paris, head to Jardin du Luxembourg.
 From its pristine gardens and fountains to its picturesque statues and monuments, the Luxembourg Gardens provide a tranquil oasis away from the hustle and bustle of city life.

 Admire the Bridges – Paris is a city of bridges.
-As you stroll around the City of Lights, don’t forget to take a moment to admire all the magnificent bridges in Paris!
+As you stroll around the City of Lights, admire all the magnificent bridges in Paris!
 From Pont Neuf, built in 1607, which stands at the western end of the Île de la Cité and links it to the Right Bank —it was the first bridge to be built across the Seine—to Pont Alexandre III, which is one of the most beautiful and opulent bridges in Paris, connecting the Champs-Élysées to Invalides and Le Grand Palais.

 Picnic by the Seine – The Seine does not only make a perfect spot for strolls.
 Picnicking by the Seine is one of the best ways to spend a leisurely afternoon in Paris.
 Pack your basket with all kinds of delicious treats, from Brie and baguettes to French wine.